Candles at Nine

 Candles at Nine is a 1944 British mystery film directed by John Harlow and starring Jessie Matthews, John Stuart and Beatrix Lehmann.
 A wealthy man taunts his relations and staff about which of them shall inherit his estate after he changes his Will; the same night, he falls down the stairs.
 His money is left to a distant female relative; a target for intrigue, from some, and murder, from another.
 It is based on the 1943 novel The Mouse Who Wouldn't Play Ball by Anthony Gilbert.

 Plot

-After the mysterious death of wealthy old Everard Hope (Eliot Makeham), his avaricious relatives are little pleased to discover that his estate has been left to distant relation Dorothea Capper (Jessie Matthews), a young showgirl.
+After the mysterious death of wealthy old Everard Hope, his avaricious relatives are little pleased to discover that his estate has been left to distant relation Dorothea Capper, a young showgirl.
 The one condition of the will is that she must stay in Hope's spooky mansion for a month.
-After several attempts on Dorothea's life, detective William Gardener (John Stuart) decides to investigate.
+After several attempts on Dorothea's life, detective William Gardener decides to investigate.